StefanBartl/sandbox.nvim/docs/ADD_USECASE.md

 ## 1. Define the Purpose

-Clearly describe what the new use case should do:
+Clearly describe what the new use case should do.

 > Examples:
 > - Show logs of a container